rxhxm/roham.github.io/_pages/about.md

 Bio
 ======
 I am a senior undergraduate student at the University of California, San Diego, majoring in Data Science with a focus on Artificial Intelligence and Machine Learning.
-My work bridges the areas of adverserial machine learning, speech recognition, and data-driven analytics.
+My work bridges the areas of adversarial machine learning, speech recognition, and more recently vision-language models in multimodal learning. 🤖

 I have collaborated with MIT’s Computer Science and Artificial Intelligence Lab (CSAIL) and UC San Diego’s Adaptive Computing and Embedded Systems (ACES) Lab on various research projects in these fields.
-I am really passionate about applying research to enhance real-world applications, and I constantly seek new ways to leverage data science to drive innovation.
+I am passionate about applying research to enhance real-world applications, and I constantly seek new ways to leverage data science to drive innovation. 💡

+In addition to my academic pursuits, I have a strong entrepreneurial background, having co-founded multiple startups.
+I co-founded Dart.cx, where we developed a conversational AI phone agent to answer over 180 patient calls for medical clinics.
+Prior to Dart.cx, I co-founded Socale, a social networking app that anonymously matches college students in the same class based on shared interests.
+The app garnered over 1,800 downloads, 13,000 messages, and 30,000 user sessions from UCSD students. 📱🚀

+Additionally, I founded RAZI, an organization that provides data-driven marketing strategies to startups and small businesses.
+I led a team of 47 students from universities such as UC Berkeley, UCLA, and UCI, and worked on marketing campaigns for startups valued at $3-7 million.
+Through RAZI, I also organized 36 workshops and hosted 7 prominent speakers in the entrepreneurial space. 🎯

 Research Interests
 ======
-My research interests include multimodal learning, vision-language models, and adversarial attacks in deep learning.
-I focus on applying self-supervised learning techniques to improve speech models, adversarial robustness, and the development of scalable systems for AI applications.
+"My research interests encompass multimodal learning, adversarial robustness, and recommendation systems.
+My goal is to develop scalable, robust AI applications that integrate language, vision, and reinforcement learning to address challenges in robotics, healthcare, and recommendation systems."

 Research Projects